hyoo-ru/mam_mol/mem/readme.md

 /// Force cache ignoring and pulling fresh value userName( void 0 , $mol_atom_force ) // returns 'mary'

-/// Cache are placed in object field (use this for debugging only!) this['userName()'] // returns 'mary'
 ```

 ## Multi-value properties